ubc-library-rc/intro-machine-learning/content/introduction.md

 # Introduction

 Machine learning is a field of computer science that involves teaching computers to learn from data, without explicitly defining the rules applicable to the problem.
 In machine learning, algorithms are trained on large datasets to recognize patterns and relationships in the data, and then use this knowledge to make predictions or decisions about new data.
-This is done by creating mathematical models that can generalize patterns in the data and use them to make predictions or decisions about new data.
+This is done by creating mathematical models that can generalize patterns in the data.
 Machine learning has many practical applications, including image and speech recognition, natural language processing, fraud detection, and predictive analytics in healthcare, finance, and many other fields.

 ## Building a Machine Learning Model